w3c/wai-eval-overview/content/index.md

 [ATAG Report Tool](https://www.w3.org/WAI/atag/report-tool/)
 :   Helps you generate a report on how a tool meets Authoring Tool Accessibility Guidelines ([ATAG](https://www.w3.org/WAI/standards-guidelines/atag/)).
 Authoring tools are software and services used to create web content – such as content management systems (CMS) and what-you-see-is-what-you-get (WYSIWYG) HTML editors.

+Communicate the results of evaluation clearly, including the scope of the evaluation.

 ## People